axiom-crypto/keystore-quickstart/README.md

 - `01_setup.ts`: Deploys a keystore-enabled smart account.
 - `02_update.ts`: Runs through the entire process of making an update on the keystore.
 - `02a_sync.ts`: An optional extension to the update script which syncs the new state to L2.
+- `03_deposit.ts`: Demonstrates how to deposit funds into a keystore account.
+- `04_withdraw.ts`: Shows how to withdraw funds from a keystore account.

 In the following sections, we will walk through the scripts in detail.
 At various points, we link to the official docs where you can deepen your understanding of the flow.